Dante720a/The-Quran/README.md

-You can download audio files from: https://everyayah.com/data/status.php download any zip file go to Audio folder where application installed create a new folder with ghare name and place the downloaded file there.
+You can download audio files from: https://everyayah.com/data/status.php download any zip file go to Audio folder where application installed create a new folder with reciter name and place the downloaded file there.